 Compiling the MEQs

 To ensure that the correct modules are evaluated and the correct staff are rated, departments have a chance to preview the configuration before the system goes live.
-They are able to change the assignment of staff to be rated and the nominated module leaders.
+They are able to change the assignment of staff to be rated and what roles they have, ie Lecturer, Support / Teacher or Supervisor and the nominated module leaders (full report viewers).
 This process uses a special tool in eXplorance, known as DIG – the Data Information Gateway.
 Admin staff have been sent emails providing secure access to this system.